Nikita-schetko/capacitor-suppress-longpress-gesture/README.md

 Just import it in your 'app' component, and call activateService() method!

 ```
-import { SuppressLongpressGesture } from 'capacitor-suppress-longpress';
+import { SuppressLongpressGesture } from 'capacitor-suppress-longpress-gesture';
 SuppressLongpressGesture.activateService();
 ```